top of page

 LYRICS - ENGLISH TRANSLATION

-We love throwing rough stones
+We love throwing jagged stones

 Into calm waters